batir-akhmerov/hybricache/README.md

 ## What is wrong with AWS Elasticache?
 AWS Elasticache Redis is a non-sql in-memory database and:

-1. It’s located in a separate server instance, which is being accessed over TCP/IP protocol.
+1. Network Latency.
+Redis is being accessed over TCP/IP protocol and often located on a separate server instance.

 2. Every time you put/get an object to or from Redis it takes some time to serialize/deserialize object’s instance.